Defining an Asset Class

 1. An asset class should be relatively independent of other classes in the investor’s portfolio

-2. An asset class should be expected to raise the utility of the investor’s portfolio without selection skill on the part of the investor
+2. An asset class should be expected to raise the utility of the investor’s portfolio without requiring selection skill

 3. An asset class should be comprised of homogeneous investments